umairchd/RobotBoardPosition/README.md

 ## Description

-You can also see an example usage of the `Robot` class in the `robot.rb` file.
+You can also see `Robot` class in the `robot.rb` file which is used to keep track of Robot position.
 To run the example usage, simply execute the following command:

 ruby robot.rb